• Skip to primary navigation

 Coconut macaroons (not to be confused with macarons - see below) are a cookie commonly made from shredded coconut, sugar, and egg whites.
 They're inexpensive and easy to make, and they're a great way to use up extra egg whites leftover from making egg yolk-based custards such as homemade ice cream.

-Ingredients & Substitution Suggestions:
+Ingredients & Substitution Suggestions

 These gluten-free coconut macaroons come together with just a handful of ingredients.

 • Egg whites bind the macaroons together.
-I don't recommend subbing this ingredient out, though there are many vegan macaroon recipes online!
+I don't recommend subbing this ingredient out, though there are many other vegan macaroon recipes online!

 • Butter browned with vanilla bean adds incredible flavor.
 For dairy-free, sub plant butter, and watch it carefully as it browns.
 If you don't have a vanilla bean on hand, use 1/2 teaspoon vanilla extract added with the egg whites.